Gleyber Torres Player Props: Yankees vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.71 team ERA that ranks 29th among all league pitching staffs.
+- The Rockies' 5.67 team ERA ranks 29th across all league pitching staffs.

-- The Rockies surrender the most home runs in baseball (135 total, 1.5 per game).
+- Rockies pitchers combine to allow the most home runs in baseball (136 total, 1.5 per game).

-- Gomber (7-7) gets the starting nod for the Rockies in his 19th start of the season.
-He has a 6.40 ERA in 90 2/3 innings pitched, with 61 strikeouts.
+- Seabold gets the start for the Rockies, his 13th of the season.
+He is 1-6 with a 6.65 ERA and 53 strikeouts in 70 1/3 innings pitched.

-- His most recent appearance came on Saturday against the San Francisco Giants, when the left-hander threw six innings, surrendering two earned runs while giving up five hits.
+- The right-hander last appeared on Saturday against the San Francisco Giants, when he went 3 2/3 innings, allowing three earned runs while giving up seven hits.

-- The 29-year-old has an ERA of 6.40, with 6.1 strikeouts per nine innings, in 18 games this season.
-Opposing hitters have a .294 batting average against him.
+- The 27-year-old has put up a 6.65 ERA and 6.8 strikeouts per nine innings across 19 games this season, while giving up a batting average of .294 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.